|HEALTH, SAFETY & ENVIRONMENT|

 The main output of the study is analysis of mortality and cancer incidence.
 These are carried out by comparing the rates of deaths and cancers in the Health Watch cohort with the rates in the age and sex matched general Australian population.

-Death registrations and cancer registrations in the general population are obtained from the Australian Institute of Health and Welfare (AIHW), which compiles the National Death Index (NDI) and the National Cancer Statistics Clearing House (NCSCH) on behalf of all State Death and Cancer Registries.
-Deaths and cancers in the Health Watch cohort are obtained by matching the Health Watch data with Registries data.
+The Australian Institute of Health and Welfare (AIHW) compiles data for the National Death Index (NDI) and the Australian Cancer Database (ACD) on behalf of all State Death and Cancer Registries.
+Deaths and cancers for past and present employees in Health Watch are obtained by matching the Health Watch data (obtained when Monash conducts a survey of employees) with the data from the Registries.

 WHAT HEALTH WATCH HAS FOUND SO FAR

-Overall, the Study clearly shows that petroleum industry employees have better health than the general Australian community and are less likely to die of the diseases commonly causing death - including cancer, heart and respiratory conditions.
+Overall, the Study clearly shows that petroleum industry employees have better health than the general Australian community are less likely to die from cancer and from heart, respiratory and digestive diseases than the general population.

 The cancer rate